Looking for some Bullet Journal theme ideas? Check out some of the ones I created in my Bullet Journals for 2018-2020.

 I’m pretty happy to see how it came out eventually, and it helped me very much to go through a tough time.
 I was in the process of looking for a new job, and that really wasn’t going as well as I wanted.

 September 2018 – Cartoons Theme

-That month I received some stickers from a Russian company and I thought it would be cool to include them in my Bullet Journal.
+That month I received some stickers as a gift, and I thought it would be cool to include them in my Bullet Journal.

 But it was a very cool month for my weeklies because I tried a lot of new types of weekly setups.

 This is probably the most popular theme I ever did in my Bullet Journal.
 You guys seem to really like my take on spooky stuff!

 It was a lot of fun creating it and that’s when I first discovered the effect of a white gel pen on top of black.
 And how much that white gel pen can help in fixing mistakes!